Submissions have now closed.

 - Mid June 2017: Evaluations of submissions begin;

 - Early July 2017: Notification to submitters.
 Some submitters invited to present further information and/or enter into remote conferencing discussions with the Challenge Panel.

-- Mid July 2017: Remote conferencing discussions between finalist entrants and the Challenge Panel;
+- 24 July (8-10am AEST): Remote conferencing discussions between finalist entrants and the Challenge Panel;

 - Late July 2017: Winner(s) notified.

 Key dates of the Challenge are subject to change.
 All changes will be conveyed to registrants by email.

 A. After registering, submitters are requested to complete a submission form that seeks responses (of between 150 to 250 words) against each of the six evaluation criteria.
 Submitters will also have the opportunity to attach supporting evidence in PDF or Excel.
 Video or other file formats must be presented as a URL link to a browser-accessed site unencumbered by the need for passwords or further software.